 mod_security is a Web Application Firewall (WAF) that filters and blocks known malicious HTTP requests.
 Blocked HTTP requests include many, but not all forms of Brute Force, Cross-Site Scripting (XSS), Remote File Inclusion (RFI) , Remote Execution, and SQL injection (SQLi) attacks.
-DreamHost enables mod_security by default, with the Extra Web Security option that you can enable in the panel.

 - Navigate to the Manage Websites page.

 Further details related to the block are often in the corresponding date stamped error.log entry.
-If you are having trouble deciphering why you are getting a 418 error in your log files, please don’t hesitate to contact support at (DreamHost Panel > 'Support' > 'Contact Support').
+If you are having trouble deciphering why you are getting a 418 error in your log files, please don’t hesitate to contact support at Contact Support.

 DreamHost mod_security rules

 While a majority of DreamHost’s mod_security rule set is custom created as threats emerge, the base of DreamHost’s mod_security rule set comes from the OWASP mod_security Core Rules Set.